joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:22-25

 ### Westminster Larger Catechism

 Q. 14.
 How doth God execute his decrees?
 A. God executeth his decrees in the works of creation and providence, according to his infallible foreknowledge, and the free and immutable counsel of his own will.

-## Christ Calls Us While We Are in the World
+### Christ Calls Us While We Are in the World

-Luke 8:22-25 (CSB) One day he and his disciples got into a boat, and he told them, “Let’s cross over to the other side of the lake.”
+>Luke 8:22-25 (CSB) One day he and his disciples got into a boat, and he told them, “Let’s cross over to the other side of the lake.”
 So they set out,and as they were sailing he fell asleep.
 Then a fierce windstorm came down on the lake; they were being swamped and were in danger.They came and woke him up, saying, “Master, Master, we’re going to die!”

 Then he got up and rebuked the wind and the raging waves.
 So they ceased, and there was a calm.He said to them, “Where is your faith?”